Ceudan/Coden_Portfolio/README.md

 https://user-images.githubusercontent.com/78922263/173864627-4309b90c-84f0-414c-9db1-d3487fed0a82.mp4

-My PPO project was very succesfull, beating the environment at a lower computational training cost than all other implementations of OpenAI's official leaderboard (903/900 reward averaged over 100 test episodes, after 7?? training episodes).
-I accomplished this mainly by seperating the steering and thrust actions to 2 independantly trained networks, and also with better data preprocessing (currently in the processing of submitting results).
-DQN did not officially beat the environement, but it also succesfully achieved this high score at a relatively low training cost.
+My PPO project was very succesfull, beating the environment at a lower computational training cost than all other implementations on OpenAI's official leaderboard (903/900 reward averaged over 100 test episodes, after 7?? training episodes).
+I accomplished this by seperating the steering and thrust actions to 2 independantly trained networks, and with better data preprocessing (currently in the processing of submitting results).
+DQN did not officially beat the environement, but it also succesfully achieved a relatively high score at low training costs (850/900 after 360 training episodes).

 # Alphanumeric CAPTCHA Solver
 [Article Link](https://github.com/Ceudan/Alphanumeric-CAPTCHA-Solver)